-Nursing home abuse involve situations that make most people cringe.
+Nursing home abuse involves situations that make most people cringe.
 To think that you put one of your elderly relatives in a home to make sure that they live a peaceful rest of their life, and then someone ruins it by abusing them in the process, is just unfathomable.
-There are plenty of different types of nursing home abuse cases, but there are a few common ones that you should keep a lookout for.
-Make sure you screen those who are going to be taking care of your loved ones, and drop in regularly to check in on your elderly relative.
+There are plenty of different types of nursing home abuse cases, but there are a few common ones.
+Try to keep a lookout for.
+Make sure you screen those who are going to be taking care of your loved ones.
+Also, try to drop in regularly to check in on your elderly relative.

-Keep a lookout for some of these common nursing home abuse cases in order to catch someone who might be treating your elderly relative poorly.
+Keep a lookout for some of these common nursing home abuse cases.

 Starving Your Elderly Relative

-This is one of the easier types of abuse to get away with because family members just assume that someone who loses weight is just getting a little bit older.
-They also might assume that there elderly relative is simply refusing to eat the food.
-This might be the case, but you also want to look in to the people who are taking care of your elderly relative to make sure that they aren’t actually starving your relative.
-There have also been cases where elderly people are force fed their food when they don’t actually want.
-This can be considered a form of abuse as well.
+This is one of the easier types of abuse to get away with.
+Family members just assume that someone who loses weight is just getting a little bit older.
+They also might assume that their elderly relative is simply refusing to eat the food.
+This might be the case, but you also want to look into the people who are taking care of your elderly relative.
+Make sure that they aren’t actually starving your relative.
+There have also been cases where elderly people have force-fed their food when they don’t actually want.
+This is considered a form of abuse as well.